6 Essential Security Operations Use Cases for LLMs

 While ChatGPT isn’t quite ready to solve all your alerts autonomously (or eradicate world hunger), it can accelerate time consuming tasks to dramatically improve your analysis, response, and reporting as a SOC analyst.
 Make sure to adhere to your organization’s existing policies when using public LLMs.
 Precautionarily, we would encourage using a paid license that assures no retention or training, or a private instance when feasible.

 At Prophet Security, we’re using AI to tackle monotonous alert triage and investigation tasks on behalf of analysts, driving a 10x increase in your team’s capacity.
-To learn more, request early access to Prophet Security today!
+Request a demo of Prophet AI to learn how you can triage and investigate security alerts 10 times faster.

 Ready to see Prophet Security in action?